- Press Releases

 Ross Bender, Ph.D.

 Dr. Ross Bender is Senior Agronomist for The Mosaic Company.
-His responsibilities include educating and training internal and external sales forces on Mosaic premium products and balanced crop nutrition.
+His responsibilities include educating and training internal and external sales forces on Mosaic performance products and balanced crop nutrition.
 Prior to joining Mosaic, he received a Bachelor of Science degree in crop sciences at the University of Wisconsin-River Falls, and a Master of Science degree and Ph.D. in plant physiology at the University of Illinois.

 Ross has used his training, education and research experience to interactively share cutting-edge plant nutrition knowledge across dozens of diverse retailer and producer audiences.